anko/txm/readme.markdown

     # OK
     ```

-All the examples in this readme are tested with `txm`, so I know they are
+The examples in this readme are tested the same way, so I know they're correct!
-correct!  :boom:
+:ok\_hand::sparkles:

 ## API